-We set out to achieve full protection against total immersion for 30 minutes at a depth of one meter while maintaining the compact size and comfortable contours that would set the ADX1M apart from the competition.
+Shure set out to achieve protection against sweat and ingress while maintaining the compact size and comfortable contours that would set the ADX1M apart from the competition.
 This became one of the most difficult engineering challenges we faced.

 Here’s how we conquered it:

 With every switch, seam, and connector as a potential ingress point, our approach was to physically eliminate as many of those weak points as possible.
 This is the reason the belt clip does not breach the inside of the case.
-More significantly, the requirement for water resistance is part of the reason the ADX1M has no external antenna, and no battery door.
+More significantly, the requirement for some protection against ingress is part of the reason the ADX1M has no external antenna, and no battery door.

 Eliminating the external antenna is one of the biggest advances in the ADX1M design.
 This is a bold departure from literally every other wireless bodypack on the market.

 Shure engineers developed a self-tuning internal antenna system (patent pending) that automatically optimizes its tuning characteristics by adapting the bodypack’s RF output when worn against the body.
-This makes the pack much easier to hide and more comfortable to wear while eliminating another point of ingress.
+This makes the pack much easier to hide and more comfortable to wear with the goal of reducing another point of ingress.

 Of course, without a battery door, we had nowhere to hide the switches.
 That meant we could not use standard pushbuttons, toggle throws, or other mechanical switches.
-Instead, we chose gasketed membrane-style buttons, all sealed with an external rubber sheath – kind of like weatherstripping – that prevents liquids from getting in.
+Instead, we chose gasketed membrane-style buttons, all sealed with an external rubber sheath – kind of like weatherstripping.

 This is not to say we didn’t use gaskets.
 The ADX1M’s Ultem case, chosen for its unique thermal efficiency (preventing potentially painful heat transfer to the user) and durability, is a 2-piece shell.
-For water resistance, the case is fully gasketed, as are the three hidden screws that connect it.
+The case is fully gasketed, as are the three hidden screws that connect it.

-We addressed the lens for the OLED status display with a hermetic seal between the glass and case, making that potential ingress point both airtight and waterproof.
+We addressed the lens for the OLED status display with a hermetic seal.

 Water resistance was also part of our choice of LEMO input connector.
-Not only is it significantly smaller than a TA4 (critical to the whole “micro” size requirement), but the LEMO features an internal gasket that prevents sweat or rain from getting inside the pack, even with no microphone attached.
-Between its size and inherent water resistance, the LEMO connector was an obvious choice.
+Not only is it significantly smaller than a TA4 (critical to the whole “micro” size requirement), but the LEMO features an internal gasket that was designed by LEMO to prevent sweat or rain from getting inside the pack.
+Between its size and environmental performance, the LEMO connector was an obvious choice.